LMFAO

-LMFAO (an initialism for Laughing My Freaking Ass Off or Laughing My Fucking Ass Off) are an American electronic dance music duo consisting of Redfoo and Sky Blu.
+LMFAO (an initialism for Laughing My Freaking Ass Off) was an American electronic dance music duo consisting of Redfoo and Sky Blu.
+The duo are best known for their 2011 singles "Party Rock Anthem" (featuring Lauren Bennett and GoonRock) and "Sexy and I Know It", both of which peaked atop the Billboard Hot 100.
+They released two studio albums: Party Rock (2009) and Sorry for Party Rocking (2011) through will.i.am Music Group, an imprint of Interscope Records until their disbandment in 2012.

 Redfoo is the youngest son of Motown Records founder Berry Gordy and Nancy Leiviska.
 Sky Blu is Gordy's grandson and the son of Redfoo's half-brother, Berry Gordy IV, Gordy's son with his first wife Thelma Coleman.

-Redfoo and Sky Blu grew up in Pacific Palisades, Los Angeles, where they formed the group LMFAO in 2006 and later became part of the electro house scene.
-LMFAO started building a local buzz through its shows and radio play.
-In 2010, they were featured on David Guettas song "Gettin' Over You", which charted all over Europe and the United States, including reaching number one on the UK Singles Chart.
+Redfoo and Sky Blu grew up in Pacific Palisades, Los Angeles, where they formed the group in 2006 and later became involved in the electro house scene.

+The duo's 2008 debut single, "I'm in Miami Bitch", moderately entered both the Billboard Hot 100 and Canadian Hot 100.
+Its 2009 follow-ups, "La La La" and "Shots" (featuring Lil Jon), both entered the former chart and earned the duo further mainstream recognition.
+They also featured alongside Fergie on David Guetta and Chris Willis's 2010 single "Gettin' Over You", which peaked at number 1 on the UK Singles Chart and entered the top 40 of the Billboard Hot 100.

-LMFAO is known for their song "Party Rock Anthem", which topped the charts in the United Kingdom, Australia, Belgium, Brazil, Canada, Denmark, France, Germany, Ireland, New Zealand, Switzerland, and the United States.
-"Party Rock Anthem" also reached the top five in Italy and Norway and was the third best-selling digital single of 2011 with sales of 9.7 million copies worldwide.
+Their 2011 single "Party Rock Anthem" topped the charts in the United Kingdom, Australia, Belgium, Brazil, Canada, Denmark, France, Germany, Ireland, New Zealand, Switzerland, and the United States.
+The song was the third-best-selling digital single of that year, with sales of 9.7 million copies worldwide.
 In September 2012, the duo announced they would be taking an indefinite hiatus.